ntufar/pharma-pulse-analytics/README.md

 ## Usage

-Interact with the Gemini CLI agent using the `/` commands.
-The agent will guide you through the development process.
+This repository supports a structured development workflow.
+Key artifacts and processes are managed through specific commands or tools.

-### Common Commands
+### Common Workflow Steps

-*   `/specify <feature description>`: Create a new feature specification.
-For example, to create a spec from `docs/PRD.md`:
+*   **Feature Specification Creation:** To create a new feature specification from a PRD, provide the content of your PRD to the relevant tool or command.
+For example, using `docs/PRD.md`:
     ```
-    /specify <content of docs/PRD.md>
+    <tool_or_command> <content of docs/PRD.md>
     ```
-    *(Note: The agent expects the actual content of the PRD, not just the filename.)*
+    *(Note: The tool/command expects the actual content of the PRD, not just the filename.)*

-*   `/plan`: Generate an implementation plan based on an existing feature specification.
+*   **Implementation Planning:** Generate an implementation plan based on an existing feature specification.

-*   `/clarify`: Identify and resolve ambiguities in a feature specification.
+*   **Ambiguity Resolution:** Identify and resolve ambiguities in a feature specification.

-*   `/constitution`: View or update the project's governing principles.
+*   **Project Constitution Management:** View or update the project's governing principles.

 ## Contributing